minimalexpansion/KemonoDownloader/CODE_OF_CONDUCT.md

 - Publishing others' private information, such as physical or email addresses, without their explicit permission ("doxing").
 - Engaging in or promoting illegal activities, including the unauthorized distribution of copyrighted material.
 - Using KemonoDownloader to download or distribute content in violation of copyright laws or the terms of service of platforms like Patreon, Pixiv Fanbox, or Gumroad.
+- Sharing unverified links or promotional content, as outlined in our [Contributing Guidelines](CONTRIBUTING.md).
+- Publicly disclosing security vulnerabilities without coordination, as outlined in our [Security Policy](SECURITY.md).
 - Other conduct which could reasonably be considered inappropriate in a professional setting.

 Given that KemonoDownloader interacts with content from Kemono.su, we expect all participants to respect the intellectual property rights of creators and adhere to ethical standards when using the tool.
 Misuse of the tool to harm creators or violate their rights will not be tolerated.